Writing

 I want teams to build fewer performative artifacts and more durable ones.
 A good playbook.
 A current schema atlas.
 A source-backed copy atlas.
 A design critique routine that actually runs.
 A customer loop that does not rely on one person remembering everything.
 A set of skills that makes the team's best judgment repeatable without making it rigid.

-AI-native work is going to reward teams that can keep their knowledge alive.
-Not perfect.
-Alive.
-Updated, disputed, reconciled, reviewed, and usable by both humans and agents.
+AI-assisted work is going to reward teams that can keep their knowledge usable: updated, disputed, reconciled, reviewed, and available to both humans and agents.

-That is how you get speed without chaos.
-That is how the tools start to feel like one system instead of six tabs and a prayer.
+That is when the tools start to feel like one system instead of six tabs and a prayer.

-The useful version of AI-assisted product improvement is not a machine that generates more ideas.
-It is a system that can pressure-test ideas against UX heuristics, behavioral science, HCI research, product evidence, and the realities of machine learning.
+Useful AI-assisted product improvement pressure-tests ideas against UX heuristics, behavioral science, HCI research, product evidence, and the realities of machine learning.

 May 20268 min read